 Chateau Mont Thabor Vineyards, Wines, Winemaking

 The wine of Chateau Mont Thabor Chateauneuf du Pape is made from a blend of 80% Grenache, 15% Syrah and close to 2.5% Mourvedre and 2.5% Cinsault.
 The Grenache vines are old at close to 75 years of age.
 The grapes are not destemmed.
 Vinification takes place in traditional concrete tanks.
 Malolactic fermentation takes place in vat.
-The wine of Mont Thabor is aged in a combination of 70% used, French oak barrels and vats.
+The wine of Mont Thabor is aged in a combination of 70% used, French oak barrels and cement vats.
 Not much wine is made here.
 The production is on average close to 400 cases per year.

 Serving and Decanting Chateau Mont Thabor with Wine, Food Pairing Tips

 Mont Thabor is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 Young vintages can be popped and poured, or decanted for an hour so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.
 Chateau Mont Thabor is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-Chatyeau Mont Thabor is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+Chateau Mont Thabor is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.

 The white wine of Chateau Mont Thabor is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.